titu1994/dtw-numba/README.md

 `ucrdtw.py` is a highly efficient alternative to `odtw.py`, which provides the ability to select warping window and online z-normalization of the dataset.
 Currently, it is not as performant as the optimized C version.

- - **NOTE**: Due to the limitations of Numba, the `ucrdtw` implementation is slightly slower than `odtw` for certain datasets.
+ - **NOTE**: Due to an inefficient implementation, the `ucrdtw` implementation is slightly slower than `odtw` for certain datasets.
 However, for warping window less than 100%, it often surpasses `odtw`.
 To keep scores from evaluations equivalent, all evaluated results will be done with an infinite warping window (the entire length of the query series).

 ## Speed optimizations
 -----